-Figure 2-9 provides an indication of how work fronts will move between construction zones, including an approach to managing the variation in wet season access restrictions between zones.
+Figure 2-7 provides an indication of how work fronts will move between construction hubs, including an approach to managing the variation in wet season access restrictions between hubs.

-Figure 2-9 Indicative construction workforce histogram showing transitions between camps
+Figure 2-7 Indicative construction workforce histogram showing transitions between camps

 Due to the scale of the Project the construction activities for the transmission line and the substations will be managed almost as independent projects that have shared logistics.
-Most of the workforce will be involved in transmission line construction activities
+Most of the workforce will be involved in transmission line construction activities.

 The substation construction workforce will use the same camps as the transmission line workforce.
-However due to the longer duration of substation work the size of the camps will vary during the project as the transmission workforce comes and goes from each camp.
+However due to the longer duration of substation construction the size of the workforce at the camps will vary during the project as the transmission workforce comes and goes from each camp.

-Table 2-15 provides an indication of the peak occupational grouping for each transmission line construction zone.
+Table 2-14 provides an indication of the peak occupational grouping for each transmission line construction hubs.